Hockenheim, 15 Jun 1969

 - Brabham BT23C [5-2] (Graham Birrell): New to Winkelmann Racing for Jochen Rindt to race in F2 in 1968, winning four of his first seven races.
 Driven by Vic Elford at at Monza in June and crashed.
 The car was rebuilt on a new chassis and Rindt won two more races later that year.
 To Ecurie Ecosse and raced by Graham Birrell in F2 in 1969.
 Ecurie Ecosse and Birrell had a BT30 for 1970 but the BT23C was raced in a libre at Ingliston in May when it was crashed.
 Sold in July to Stanley Robinson who fitted the engine, gearbox and suspension to the Unipower GT Group 6 car he raced with John Blanckley.
 The BT23C chassis was repaired some time around 1972 and sold to Joe Applegarth (Houghton-le-Spring, County Durham) who built it up using parts from BT23C/16 and fitted a pushrod Ford engine for Monoposto racing.
 Raced by Applegarth from 1973 until the end of 1977, competing in around 130 events, and then retained after Applegarth retired.
 Sold by him to Joe Willenpart (Scheibbs, Austria) in 2010.

-- Lotus 59B [59-F2-19] (Roy Pike): One of three Lotus 59Bs built for Roy Winkelmann Racing in F2 in 1969, and became Jochen Rindt's regular car, winning at Zolder and Tulln-Langenlebarn.
-Driven at other races in 1969 by Alan Rollinson, Roy Pike, Rolf Stommelen, and John Miles.
+- Lotus 59B [59-F2-19] (Roy Pike): New for 1969, and entered by Roy Winkelmann Racing for Jochen Rindt at Thruxton in April 1969, which the Austrian won.
+Driven by Alan Rollinson at Hockenheim, and then by Rindt again at Pau, which he also won.
+Rindt also won at Zolder and Tulln-Langenlebarn, and the car was driven at other races in 1969 by Rollinson, Roy Pike, Rolf Stommelen, and John Miles.
 According to Richard Spelberg's research, this car was converted to Lotus 69 specification for 1970, as F2.69.4.

 - Brabham BT23C (Don Godden): Early history unknown and possibly built for intended works team.
 Sold to Frank Lythgoe Racing in June 1968 for Peter Gethin to race in F2, replacing a Chevron B10.
 Reported to have gone to George Pitt in November 1968 but quickly found its way to John Whitmore and entered by Alan Mann Racing for Don Godden to drive in F2 in 1969, but his season was soon abandoned.
 Presumably the car advertised by Alan Mann Racing in 1970.
 Then unknown until raced by Maurice Ogier in sprints in 1972 when it had a Vegantune twin cam engine.
 Sold to Low Cost Racing at the end of 1972 and advertised by them in March 1973.
 Next seen when run by Vic Durman in Monosposto racing in 1974 and advertised from a London number at the end of that year.
 Advertised by Bobby Howlings' Cheshire Sports Cars in July 1976.
 To Dave Bishop (Suckley, Worcestershire) and raced in sprints later in 1976, and later in Monoposto in 1979 when it was loaned to Tim Cameron.
 Next seen when owned by Ian Webb of Northdown Racing (Ripley, Surrey) in 1982, and loaned to Mike Hartley for the Gates-Varley Monoposto Series.
 Then via Keith Norman (Slough, Berkshire) 1985, Hugo Studer (Berne, Switzerland) 1987, Sepp Mayer (Germany) 1997 and John Counsell (Coleby, Lincolnshire) 2005 to Andrew Fellowes (Benowa, Queensland, Australia) 2009.
 Sold by Fellowes to Gary Hancock April 2011 and raced by his son Damon from 2011 onwards